Easy Peel Hard Boiled Eggs

-These Hard Boiled Eggs are easy to peel and consistently come out perfectly cooked.
-This method delivers the most fuss-free eggs, whether you’re eating them for breakfast or using them in a recipe.
+I have made thousands of Hard Boiled Eggs in my life, and these always come out easy to peel and perfectly cooked, with no gray ring around the yolk.
+This method takes less than 15 minutes, and delivers the most fuss-free eggs, whether you’re eating them for breakfast or using them in a recipe like Egg Salad.

-I have made so many thousands of hard boiled eggs in my life, enough that I could qualify as an expert, if there were such a thing.
+I have made so many thousands of these eggs at this point in my life that I could qualify as an expert, if there were such a thing.

 I’ve always relied on them as a healthy snack to keep in the fridge, and my family and I love Egg Salad so much that mega batches are frequently in demand.

-After lots of experimentation and repetition, this is what I believe to be the best method for making boiled eggs.
+After lots of experimentation and repetition, this is what I have found to be the best method for making perfect hard-boiled eggs.

 Truly easy peeling – We will do a hot start and cold finish which consistently delivers the best results for ease in peeling, again and again.
 The shell comes off in large pieces.

-Make as many or as few as you want – Because you start the eggs in boiling water, you don’t need to worry about too many eggs cooling the water.
+Make as many or as few as you want – Because you start with boiling water, you don’t need to worry about too many eggs cooling the water and affecting total cook time.
 Just make sure you use a pan big enough for a single layer.

 Look at the big chunks of shell that come right off:

 I shared an older version of this method on the Pioneer Woman’s blog back in 2015, and there are lots of comments raving about how well the method works.

 I’ve tweaked and improved a couple of minor things and wanted to share an updated version.
 So if you’re looking to switch things up from your usual omelette, let’s go through the process of making this.